RI-SE/smirk/docs/ML Component Specification.md

 Second, we trained the YOLOv5s model using the development data (as specified in dataset.yaml) from the pretrained weights in yolov5s.pt.
 The model was trained for 3 epochs with a batch-size of 16.
 The [Internal Test Report](https://github.com/RI-SE/smirk/blob/main/docs/protocols/ML%20Model%20Internal%20Test%20Report.md) [X] provides evidence that the ML model satisfies the requirements on the internal test data.

+The final pedestrian detection model, i.e., the ML model [V], has a size of ~14 MB.

 # 4 Outlier Detection for the Safety Cage Architecture
 SMIRK relies on the open-source third-party library [Alibi Detect](https://github.com/SeldonIO/alibi-detect) from Seldon for outlier detection.
 The outlier detection is part of the safety cage architecture.